WHY STUDY MODERN FOREIGN LANGUAGES?

 The final examination will consist of four tests in listening, speaking (conducted by your teacher), reading and writing, each worth 25% of your final grade and will be taken either at foundation or higher level.

-For further details of the course please talk to Miss Malaval or to your French or German teacher.
+For further details of the course see Miss Dulais, Leader of Modern Foreign Languages, or your French or German teacher.